Mary Lyon Hall

 The story goes that Mary Lyon regularly met her boyfriend in the tunnels after curfew, slipping through the basement of her dormitory into the passageways below.
 One night, the tunnel collapsed while both were inside, killing them instantly.
 Their bodies were supposedly recovered, but their spirits remained trapped in the underground darkness between the two buildings.
 In another variant of the legend, two young women were murdered in the tunnel by an unknown assailant, and their screams can still be heard echoing through the passageways.

-The tunnels have since been blocked off, but the basement of Mary Lyon Hall remains a focus of paranormal activity.
-Students who venture near the sealed tunnel entrance report hearing unexplained noises from behind the door, including what sounds like muffled screams and footsteps with no visible source.
-The basement itself carries an oppressive atmosphere that makes students feel profoundly uncomfortable, as though a malicious presence lingers there and resents intrusion.
+The tunnels have since been blocked off, but the basement of Mary Lyon Hall remains a focus of activity.
+Students who venture near the sealed tunnel entrance report hearing noises from behind the door, including what sounds like muffled screams and footsteps with no visible source.
+The basement itself carries an oppressive atmosphere that makes students feel profoundly uncomfortable, as though a hostile presence lingers there and resents intrusion.

 The haunting extends beyond the basement.
 Students living in Mary Lyon Hall report rooms that stay inexplicably cold even when the heating system is running at full capacity.
 Doors open and close on their own, and residents describe waking in the night with the sensation that someone is standing at the foot of their bed.
 The ghost is described as malicious rather than merely mischievous, actively trying to frighten students away from the lower floors.